Westmeath county hurling team: History

-Current panel
+Westmeath staged a remarkable 16-point comeback to achieve their first ever championship victory over Wexford in the 2023 Leinster Senior Hurling Championship.
+Following Joe Fortune's departure as manager in June 2024 after three years, Seoirse Bulfin was confirmed as the new manager in July 2024, with former manager Shane O'Brien announced as having joined his backroom team that October.
+Bulfin announced his departure as manager after one season, on 10 June 2025.

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.